-Information about team suits, caps, and apparel will be communicated by your parent board or CB Aquatics staff at the beginning of the season.
+Information about team suits, caps, and apparel will be communicated by CB Aquatics staff at the beginning of the season.
 Although there is not a league rule stating that a team suit/cap is mandatory, the suits (and caps for those swimmers who wear a cap) help foster team spirit, thus, all members who will compete with the team are encouraged to buy and wear team suits and caps as well as other team apparel.